2022 Wimbledon women's singles draw, scores - Tennis

 With another win, Swiatek, on a 37-match run dating to February, will break her tie with Martina Hings for the longest streak since Steffi Graf won 66 in a row in 1989-90.

-The other two reigning major champions are out: Ash Barty, who won Wimbledon and the Australian Open, retired in March. giving way to Swiatek becoming the new world No. 1.
+The other two reigning major champions are out: Ash Barty, who won the last Wimbledon and Australian Open, retired in March. giving way to Swiatek becoming the new world No. 1.
 Emma Raducanu, the surprise U.S. Open champion, was ousted in the second round.

 Serena Williams‘ return was the primary storyline at Wimbledon, but her comeback was short-lived with a first-round defeat to 115th-ranked Harmony Tan.